The Christmas shopping season is one of the most expensive times of the year. It’s also my least favorite.

 We’re supposed to focus on giving and spending time with our friends and family, but for many of us, it’s turned into a shopping nightmare, accompanied with the obligation of buying presents for every single person in our family.

 In December 2011, shoppers charged billions of dollars on credit cards and according to a recent survey, the holiday spending for 2012 is expected to be 32% more than last year.

 That’s a ton of spending!
 And it means a lot more chances for each of us to fall into a cycle aimed at spending more of our hard-earned dollars.
 Come New Year’s wouldn’t you rather have extra money instead of extra stuff lying around in your house?

 In the past, my family had this insane need to out do each other with bigger, better and more expensive gifts, which eventually translated into thousands of dollars – just for stuff we didn’t need!

-It got to be so outrageous, we finally made a pact to stop doing Christmas on a large scale all together.
-Now, I don’t buy but one or two gifts a year – and quite frankly I couldn’t be more happy!
+It got to be so outrageous, we finally made a pact to stop doing Christmas on a large scale altogether.
+Now, I don’t buy but one or two gifts a year – and quite frankly I couldn’t be happier!

 None of us intentionally set out to spend more than we should, but the Christmas season is geared towards spending and giving, which means we can easily fall into the shopping traps.
 Thankfully, there are strategies you can use to safely avoid them.